Malaysia spas for all bods

 Avi Spa is built over the sea at Avillion, near Port Dickson, and has a unique open-air, floating relaxation lounge that bobs on the water.
 Sprawl amidst plump white and turquoise cushions and take in panoramic ocean views and blazing sunsets.

-Water babies should try the marine ritual, which includes a sponge scrub, mud wrap and mineral-rich facial.
-The pampering lasts two and a half hours and costs RM780.
+Try the wellness ritual, which includes a salt scrub, purifier bath and massage.
+The pampering lasts three and a half hours and costs RM676.
 For silky smooth hair try the Peranakan-inspired coconut oil hair treatment.
 This 6,250sq ft contemporary retreat also offers a library stocked with books about health and wellbeing.

 Spice it up in Pahang